BimmerGestalt/AAIdrive/docs/developers.md

     - `git submodule init && git submodule update`
     - Copy the APKs from the preparation steps to the `externals` folder of the new repository

-Do not use the Github Download Zip option, because it does not include the necessary submodules or the `.git` metadata for easy updates.
+The Github Download Zip option is not recommended, because it does not include the `.git` metadata for easy updates.

 ## Build the Project
   - Using Android Studio: